harbaum/DIY_Stereo_Projector/README.md

-# DIY USB stereo image projector based on Aiptek T20
+# DIY stereo image projector
+## based on two Aiptek T20 USB projectors

 This is a simple 3d projector based on two small Aiptek T20 USB projectors.
 The two projectors are stacked onto each other and two